-Whether you already employ apprentices or not, the upcoming apprenticeship levy is huge opportunity to upskill your business.
+Whether you already employ apprentices or not, the new apprenticeship levy is huge opportunity to upskill your business.

-If your annual wage bill is over £3 million, there’s no two ways about it – you’re going to have to pay the apprenticeship levy in April.
-But it’s up to you to make the most of it.
+If your annual wage bill is over £3 million, there’s no two ways about it – you have to pay the apprenticeship levy.
+And it’s up to you to make the most of it.

 When the levy was first announced last year, some large businesses took the news badly.
 They saw the levy as another form of corporation tax, and didn’t see the potential apprentices could bring to their business.
 Now a few months have passed, attitudes have changed.
 Employers are now embracing the levy as a huge opportunity to invest in their staff, upskill their workforce and build a training strategy to support their future growth.

-The apprenticeship reforms are only a few weeks away, so we’ve put together 5 steps your business must follow to make sure you maximise your levy.
+Your apprenticeship levy is already starting to rack up in your DAS account, so we’ve put together 5 steps your business must follow to make sure you maximise your levy.

 1. CALCULATE YOUR PAYMENT

-To calculate how much you have to contribute towards the levy, multiply your annual wage bill by 0.5, then minus £15,000.
+To calculate how much you contribute towards the levy, multiply your annual wage bill by 0.5, then minus £15,000.